-In parallel with these efforts, we create a set of synthetic images designed to evaluate VLM counting performance.
-Our work differs from existing work not by merely expanding the evaluation criteria, but by providing a fine-grained diagnostic framework.
-Our approach provides a comprehensive analysis across four key dimensions: (1) prompt specificity, (2) visual complexity via variations in texture and color across backgrounds and objects , (3) systematic count ranges from 0-50 in increments of 10, and (4) attention distribution over vision tokens.
-Crucially, this framework allows us to correlate specific visual and linguistic inputs (1-3) with their mechanistic effects on model internals (4).
-We evaluate three open-source VLMs that perform strongly on established VLM benchmarks: 1. \textbf{Qwen2.5-VL}\cite{qwen2.5-VL} 2. \textbf{Kimi-VL-A3B-Instruct} \cite{kimiteam2025kimivltechnicalreport} and 3. \textbf{InternVL3-9B} \cite{chen2024internvl}.
-Their open-source nature enables detailed introspection into model internals.
-This multifaceted evaluation framework enables a more precise, mechanistic understanding of VLM counting capabilities and failure modes.
-We use a subset of this data to investigate how modifying attention over vision tokens changes VLM counting performance over our evaluation dataset.
+Prior work shows that VLMs struggle with counting \cite{guo2025your,alghisi2025re}.
+Our work differs from existing approaches by introducing a fine-grained diagnostic framework that analyzes VLM counting behavior across four dimensions: (1) prompt specificity, (2) visual complexity (texture, color, background), (3) object counts ranges (0–50 in increments of 10), and (4) attention distribution over vision tokens.
+This controlled setup allows us to correlate specific visual and linguistic inputs (1–3) with their mechanistic effects on model internals (4), enabling a more precise understanding of both counting capabilities and failure modes.
+We evaluate three open-source VLMs that perform strongly on established benchmarks: \textbf{Qwen-VL} \cite{qwen2.5-VL}, \textbf{Kimi-VL-A3B} \cite{kimiteam2025kimivltechnicalreport}, and \textbf{InternVL3-9B} \cite{chen2024internvl}.
+These models represent complementary architectural and inference paradigms, including dense transformer architecture and Mixture-of-Experts (MoE) design.
+For selected models, we evaluate dedicated reasoning and instruction-tuned checkpoints, allowing us to isolate whether explicit chain-of-thought inference confers any advantage in counting tasks.
+Their open-source nature is central to our approach, as it enables direct introspection into model internals.

+We further use a subset of our evaluation data to investigate how targeted modifications to attention over vision tokens affect counting performance.
+This is motivated in part by recent work showing that VLMs exhibit a systematic tendency to concentrate high attention weights on specific visual tokens that are largely irrelevant to the input query, called visual attention sinks \cite{kang2025see}.
+Our primary evaluation uses synthetic images by design as synthetic stimuli allow controlled manipulation of factors that are typically entangled in real-world data, such as occlusion, texture, density, and background clutter.
+To assess whether our findings generalize, we validate selected interventions on a subset of the FSC-147 real-world counting benchmark \cite{ranjan2021learning}.
+Despite the increased visual complexity of natural scenes, we observe similar qualitative trends, suggesting that the identified failure modes are not artifacts of synthetic stimuli.

 In summary, in this paper we: